 You could also call bazel run :loader to run the executable directly, however the working directory for bazel run is buried in a temporary folder and ReadBinaryProto looks in the current working directory for relative paths.

 And that should be all we need to do to compile and run C++ code for TensorFlow.

 The last thing to cover are the caveats I mentioned:

 - The build is huge, coming in at 103MB, even for this simple example.
 Much of this is for TensorFlow, CUDA support and numerous dependencies we never use.
 This is especially true since the C++ API doesn’t support much functionality right now, as a large portion of the TensorFlow API is Python-only.
 There is probably a better way of linking to TensorFlow (e.g. shared library) but I haven’t gotten it working yet.

 - There doesn’t seem to be a straightforward way of building this outside of the TensorFlow repo because of Bazel (many of the modules needed to link to are marked as internal).
 Again, there is probably a solution to this, it’s just non-obvious.

 Hopefully someone can shed some light on these last points so we can begin to embed TensorFlow graphs in applications.
 If you are that person, message me on Twitter or email.
-If you’d like help deploying TensorFlow in production, I do consulting.
+We also do applied research to solve machine learning challenges.